fortran01/ocsp-stapling-demo/README.md

 # OCSP Stapling Demo

-This project demonstrates OCSP stapling configuration using both Nginx and Apache with automated Let's Encrypt certificates and AWS Route53.
+This project demonstrates OCSP stapling configuration using Nginx, Apache, and HAProxy with automated Let's Encrypt certificates and AWS Route53.

 ## Prerequisites